 Attending this intensive is a choice each individual makes, to learn how to inquire, to participate in focused inquiry for three days and nights, within a structured schedule of activities.
-This is essential in order to authentically discover Reality... ultimately, what is always so.
+This is essential for the best outcome for all participants in just three days and nights.
+We do this together in order to authentically discover Reality... ultimately, what is always so.
 What is this?

-It is essential to understand the main idea when entering this intensive...
+It is essential to understand the main idea when entering the intensive...
 No belief is required to encounter Reality.
-Sometime during the weekend you may notice many previously held ideas, concepts and established beliefs arising for re-examination, dissolving, giving you space for realization of what is unknown.
+Sometime during the weekend you may notice many previously held ideas, concepts and established beliefs arising for re-examination, dissolving, giving you space for direct experience of what is unknown.
 Whatever we think may be so, we must, in the words of the Buddha, "find out for ourselves."

 Inquiry requires full attention, is not knowing, questioning, wondering, like a child wonders, truly being open.
 This is the spirit of true inquiry, the foundation of the intensive.
 Setting aside other interests and intentions, focusing as guided, and just for awhile not filling the space with our knowing.

 This intensive does not require any previous experience of meditation.
-There are guidelines for the support of all present, such as no intoxicants, following the schedule of activities including silent periods, and non-interference with others during the intensive, and our commitment to arrive on time and stay with the group for the three days and nights through the closing.
+There are guidelines for the support of all present, such as no intoxicants, following the schedule of activities including silent periods, and non-interference with others during the intensive.
+Our commitment is also to arrive on time and stay with the group for three days and nights through the closing.